Offline Multitask Representation Learning for Reinforcement Learning: Upstream Offline Multitask Representation Learning

 The details of the algorithm MORL is depicted in \Cref{Algorithm:multi-task-offline}.
 The agent passes all input offline data to estimate low-rank components $\hat{\phi}_h, \hat{\mu}_h^{(1)}, \ldots, \hat{\mu}_h^{(T)}$ simultaneously via the Maximum Likelihood Estimation (MLE) oracle $MLE\left(\bigcup_{t\in[T]} \cD_h^{(t)}\right)$ on the joint distribution defined as follows:

-The MLE oracle in \eqref{Eq:MLE-oracle} generalizes the commonly used MLE oracle for online single task and multitask RL \citep{agarwal2020flambe, cheng2022provable,agarwal2023provable} to the offline multitask setup.
+The MLE oracle in \eqref{Eq:MLE-oracle} is the offline multitask counterpart to the celebrated MLE oracle in the online multitask RL \citep{agarwal2020flambe, cheng2022provable,agarwal2023provable}.
 The MLE oracle can be reasonably approximated in practice whenever optimizing over $\Phi$ and $\Psi$ is feasible through proper parameterization such as by neural network.
 For each task $t$, we obtain the estimated transition kernel $\hat{P}^{(t)}$ at each step $h$ using the learned embeddings $\hat{\phi}_h$, $\hat{\mu}_h^{(t)}$: